cogent-computing/COPED/README.md

 * application access point is `localhost:1337`
 * no bind mounts - only volumes are used
 * does not flush database to protect existing data

+### Note on Logstash startup

+The Logstash service can be fussy on first launch, when the volume is also created, since it seems to require an existing volume with prior bootstrap configuration saved.
+If this happens (which can be confirmed by looking at the Logstash logs) simply restart the Logstash container over the now-existing volume.

 ### Rebuilds